Watervale, South Australia: History

 Watervale is located on Eyre Creek, which is a tributary of the Wakefield River.

 The area on which the town was settled was originally granted to a pioneer named David Davies in 1847 by Governor Robe, and he named this section of land Watervale.

 The area was settled by a number of Protestant families who founded a Bible Methodist Church in the township.
 The current Uniting Church and accompanying hall are examples of such colonial constructions in the area.

 The second vineyard in the Clare Valley was planted by Valentine Mayr, who planted four acres at 'Pomona', Watervale in 1852, and made his first wine in 1856.
-He had thirty acres planted with shiraz and verdelho, which is now the site of Crabtree Watervale Wines, located on Main North Road north of Watervale.
+He had thirty acres planted with shiraz and verdelho, which is now the site of Crabtree Watervale Wines, located on North Terrace, just off the Horrocks Highway and not far from the Riesling Trail.

 The heritage listed Quelltaler Estate dates back to 1865.
 Francis Treloar, formerly a miner at Burra, bought 117 acres of land near Watervale in 1851, for a winery which he named Spring Vale.
 Treloar established the Springvale wine cellars in 1868: sections of these stone cellars, dug into the hillside (as was typical of cellars at that time) survive.

 In 1890 T. G. H. Buring and Carl Sobels joined forces and purchased the Spring Vale vineyard and plant.
 This winery subsequently was developed as Quelltaler, known more recently, as Annie's Lane.
 In 2017 this winery and vineyards were bought by Seppeltsfield.

 Hughes Park Estate, extending over 3,000 hectares, is three km from Watervale in the Skilly valley, where the first stone homestead was completed in 1860.
-It was built by Sir Walter Watson Hughes, who owned the Walleroo and Moonta copper mines and founded Adelaide University from his profits.
+It was built by Sir Walter Watson Hughes, who owned the Wallaroo and Moonta copper mines and founded Adelaide University from his profits.
 Still owned by the Duncan family, over the years many Watervale residents have found work there.
 At present the restored two-story homestead caters for weddings and the restored 1845 worker's cottages are now rented as a B&B.

+Railway

+The Spalding railway line was built from Riverton to Clare in July 1918.
+The Ash Wednesday bushfires caused severe track damage between Sevehill and Penwortham causing the demise of the railway.
+The line closed in April 1984 and was dismantled in 1989.
+The alignment now carries the Riesling Trail.